 weeks rated A or B and show that percentage and an adjusted

 total grade at far right.
 For details, see What Is

 the Probability of a Powder Day?

-The Mammoth chart would be very boring in its entirety, so I show here the 25th, 50th and 75th percentiles, plus 5 extreme seasons in each direction of my experience.
+For Mammoth I show here the 25th, 50th and 75th percentiles, plus 5 extreme seasons in each direction of my experience.

 |HISTORY OF MAMMOTH SNOW CONDITIONS|

 Mammoth's strongest point is snow preservation.
 The average percent of terrain that is packed powder/winter snow is 78% mid-March and 58% first of April.
 And only 8 of the past 38 seasons were majority spring conditions mid-March.
 Snow preservation also results in staying open to Memorial Day in 95% of seasons and 4th of July in the top 30%.

 Mammoth has some favorable attributes in early season also.
 Average snowfall is high, it almost never rains, lower slopes are mostly intermediate and the steep upper slopes often get extra blown-in snow.
 Thus about 75% of terrain is usually skiable on a 3-4 foot base.
 Working against early season reliability is the well known volatility of Sierra snowfall.
 If an extended dry spell hits in November/December, the early season can be very restricted.
 In the worst quarter of seasons full operation will be attained mid-January or later.